 For frozen custard: Adele's Frozen Custard

 What's frozen custard?
 It includes eggs for a denser consistency and extra-smooth texture.
-Adele's Frozen Custard offers two rotating flavors of custard each day (there's a handy schedule online); vanilla and chocolate custard are always available.
+Adele's Frozen Custard offers one or two rotating flavors of custard each day (there's a handy schedule online); vanilla and chocolate custard are always available.
 Custard can be ordered in a dish, cone, or as a concrete, a delightfully dense blend of custard and your choice of toppings.
-Note that Adele's is open seasonally, making it a true summertime treat.
+Adele's is open seasonally, typically March through November.

 Recommended flavors: The cookie dough flavor—vanilla custard blended with cookie dough pieces and truffle chocolate—tastes even better than the real deal.
 If the flavors of the day don't pique your interest, you can't go wrong with the richly flavored chocolate or vanilla.